 - Required documentation wasn’t obtained.
 (For example: a sale agreement and final closing statement must be submitted when property has been sold.
 Without these documents, the modification is not properly documented, potentially jeopardizing a lender’s guarantee).

 While some of these mistakes are correctable, the best course of action is prevention.
-With proper servicing, these errors and others can be avoided.
+With proper servicing and these tips, these errors and others can be avoided.

 Prudent Lenders can help